luiswirth/bsc-thesis/src/matter/mesh.typ

 ```

 The Regge metric on a single simplex and it's edge lengths
-are exactly equivalent and both define the geometry uniquely.
+are exactly equivalent and both define the geometry uniquely @regge.
 This means one can be derived from the other.